HB 1186 - AS AMENDED BY THE HOUSE

 I. "Adulterated" means a shell egg or shell egg packaging that bears or contains an added substance which may render it injurious to human health; consists in whole or in part of any filthy, putrid or decomposed substance or if it is otherwise spoiled or unfit for use as or contact with human food; has been subject to incubation; has been prepared, packaged or held under unsanitary conditions whereby it may have become contaminated with filth or otherwise rendered injurious to human health.

-II.
-"Shell egg” means hens' egg.
+III.
+"Shell egg" means hens' egg.

-IV.
-"Nest run egg” means shell eggs collected from hen houses, prior to being washed, sized, graded, and packaged for sale.
+V. "Nest run egg" means shell eggs collected from hen houses, prior to being washed, sized, graded, and packaged for sale.

 428:23 Labeling.

-I. The packaging of all shell eggs sold, delivered or donated to consumers, retailers, food service facilities, dealers, or wholesalers within the state shall identify the producer’s name and contact information.
+IV.
+The packaging of all shell eggs sold, delivered or donated to consumers, retailers, food service facilities, dealers, or wholesalers within the state shall identify the producer’s name and contact information.

-II.
-All shell eggs sold, delivered or donated to consumers, retailers, food service facilities, dealers, or wholesalers within the state that are labeled or marketed by size via markings on individual shell eggs or packaging shall meet the United States Department of Agriculture standards for size, determination methods and labeling.
+V. All shell eggs sold, delivered or donated to consumers, retailers, food service facilities, dealers, or wholesalers within the state that are labeled or marketed by size via markings on individual shell eggs or packaging shall meet the United States Department of Agriculture standards for size, determination methods and labeling.
 Shell eggs that are not sized shall not include markings, labeling, be marketed or placed in packaging that implies size.

-III.
+VI.
 All eggs sold, delivered or donated to consumers, retailers, food service facilities, dealers, or wholesalers that are labeled or marketed as grades AA, A, or B via markings on individual shell eggs or packaging shall meet the United States Department of Agriculture standards for grades, determination methods and labeling.
 Shell eggs that are not graded shall not include markings, labeling, be marketed or placed in packaging that implies grade.

 428:24 Refrigeration.

-I. All shell eggs sold, delivered or donated to consumers, retailers, food service facilities, dealers, or wholesalers shall be held at a maximum ambient temperature of 45°F immediately following packing.”
+I. All shell eggs sold, delivered or donated to consumers, retailers, food service facilities, dealers, or wholesalers shall be held at a maximum ambient temperature of 45°F immediately following packing.

 II.
 All nest run eggs to be sold, delivered or donated to consumers, retailers, food service facilities, dealers, or wholesalers shall be held at a maximum ambient temperature of 55°F immediately after collection.